 The subject line of the e-mail should be your surname and initial, e.g.: SmithJ, YLIP Application.

 Please include with your CV the names and contact information, including telephone numbers and e-mail addresses, of three (3) referees: ideally one professional, one voluntary organization or educational, and one personal.
 Initial approaches to referees are made by e-mail, so the e-mail address is important.
 Please include professional status of referees.

 If you are accepted on to the program but unable to take up your place that year, the possibility exists of deferring your internship to a later year, by mutual discussion and agreement, subject to funding being available.
 This is a possibility, not a right.
 Note also that the age limit of 30 might be relevant.

 Matching of interns to placements

 Please note that applications are made for a place on the program, NOT to go to particular countries or placements.
 The work at placement host organizations varies widely, and can vary from year to year.

 Once accepted on to the program, a matching process takes place, through which the qualifications and interests etc., of the interns are matched with the type of work being done by particular placements.
 This is a purely professional process: geographical or location factors are not taken into account at all in the first instance.
 However, discussions with the interns are part of the process, interns are welcome to put forward ideas and preferences about their placing, which will be taken into account and acted on if possible, and if they do not conflict with professional considerations.
 Some discussion with host supervisors takes place as well.
 Though professional considerations are paramount, this is a process, not merely an assessment and allocation.
-Some factors are very compelling: for instance, an intern with professional-level skills in Spanish will be in a strong position to be considered for placement with a Spanish-language host organization.
+Some factors are very compelling: for instance, an intern with professional-level skills in Vietnamese will be in a strong position to be considered for placement with a Vietnamese-language host organization.

 The placements and language requirements